Jeffery-Ni/Any_chord_trainer/README.md

 # Any_chord_trainer
 A tiny, dependency-light Python script that fires endless random chords at you for recognition training

-# 🎹 Chord Trainer
+# 🎹 Chord Recognition Trainer

-A tiny, dependency-light Python script that fires endless random chords at you, waits for you to guess the notes on your instrument, and then reveals the correct answer.
+A tiny, dependency-light Python script that fires endless random chords at you, waits for you to guess the notes of the chord (preferably training with a piano), and then reveals the correct answer.
 Perfect for drilling jazz chords, classical harmony, or just getting faster at reading chord symbols.

 ---